carbon198/vcl_cli/README.md

 vcl diff
 ```

   * --s1: The first service to diff against.
-The current working directory is assumed.
   * --v1: The version to diff.
-The currently active version is assumed.
   * --s2: The second service to diff against.
-The value of --s1 is assumed.
   * --v2: The second service's version to diff.
-The currently active version is assumed.
   * --g: Diffs the generated VCL instead of the custom VCL.

 ### domain